vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-08-archiving-azure-monitor-data-with-kusto.md

 We basically append the content of Azure Monitor table between two values of ingestion time:  the previous watermark and the new one.

 The reason we bracket "until" `latestIngestionTime` is in the unlikely case that data gets ingested in Azure Monitor while we copy it.
-The last table would have have all the data, while we wouldn't have caught the data in the first table.
+The last table would have all the data, while we wouldn't have caught the data in the first table.
 To avoid that, we fix the latest ingested time at the beginning and leave the rest for next time.